 Certus contains firmware which is regularly updated to improve performance and add features.
 Advanced Navigation recommends that you upgrade to the latest version whenever available.
 The firmware update function is robust, such that power loss, file corruption or other issues cannot cause problems with units.
 Check the Certus product page of the Advanced Navigation website periodically for updates.

 Follow these steps:

 - 1. Navigate to the Firmware Update page under the Tools menu. - 2.
-Click Choose File and select the firmware file. - 3.
-Click Upload File. - 4.
-Wait for the system to restart.
+Click Choose File and select the firmware file.

+3. Click Upload File.